Zylaah/Zenslop/README.md

 Open the Browser Toolbox (`Cmd+Opt+Shift+I` on macOS) and check the chrome-process console for `[ZenPiP]` log lines.

 - `Could not find the music player UI.` — Zen has changed the selector for the media controls toolbar.
 Update `MUSIC_PLAYER_SELECTORS` in `main.uc.js`.
 - `Failed to register JSWindowActor` — the `resource://` substitution didn't resolve.
-Check that the mod folder is exactly named `PIP Customizations` inside `chrome/sine-mods`.
+Check that the mod folder is exactly named `Zenslop` inside `chrome/sine-mods`.
 </details>

 <details>